AksHaYGuPTa28/AksHaYGuPTa28/README.md

 ### Hi there, I'm Akshay Gupta 👋

-## I'm a a budding web developer!!
+## I'm a a Senior MERN stack developer!!

 - 🌱 I’m currently learning everything
 - 🥅 Want to contribute more to open source community this year.